_ [Contents]

 1 Overview

-There are two main definitions of what a hypothesis is:
+There are two main ways of using a hypothesis, namely:

 Additional meanings, connotations, and synonyms will be discussed in section 5.